William W. Irwin: Marriage and family

-Irwin's first wife was Frances Everallyn Rose Irwin (April 1809–February 24, 1836), the niece of Illinois Supreme Court justice Theophilus W. Smith and aunt of bridge engineer Charles Shaler Smith.
-They were the parents of United States Navy Rear Admiral John Irwin (1832-1901).
+Irwin's first wife was Frances Everallyn Rose Irwin, the niece of Illinois Supreme Court justice Theophilus W. Smith and aunt of bridge engineer Charles Shaler Smith.
+They were the parents of four children, including United States Navy Rear Admiral John Irwin.

-After his first wife's death, Irwin married again on February 28, 1839 in Philadelphia, Pennsylvania.
-His second wife was Sophia Arabella Bache, born November 14, 1815 at Philadelphia, Pennsylvania, and died on March 24, 1904.
+After his first wife's death, Irwin married again on February 28, 1839, in Philadelphia, Pennsylvania.
+His second wife was Sophia Arabella Bache, born November 14, 1815, at Philadelphia, Pennsylvania, and died on March 24, 1904.
 She was the daughter of Richard Bache, Jr., who served in the Republic of Texas Navy and was elected as a Representative to the Second Texas Legislature in 1847, and Sophia Burrell Dallas, the daughter of Arabella Maria Smith and Alexander J. Dallas, an American statesman who served as the U.S. Treasury Secretary under President James Madison.
 She was also granddaughter of Sarah Franklin Bache and Richard Bache, the great-granddaughter of Benjamin Franklin, and a niece of George Mifflin Dallas, the 11th Vice President of the United States, serving under James K. Polk.

-Irwin had two children with Bache: educator Agnes Irwin and American businessman and the Kingdom of Hawaii's Minister to Japan, Robert Walker Irwin.
+Irwin had five children with Bache, including educator Agnes Irwin and American businessman and the Kingdom of Hawaii's Minister to Japan, Robert Walker Irwin.

 Pittsburgh politics

-Upon being elected mayor in 1840 Irwin oversaw the expansion of infrastructure and government in the city to catch up with the regions rapid expansion.
+Upon being elected mayor in 1840 Irwin oversaw the expansion of infrastructure and government in the city to catch up with the region's rapid expansion.
 Under his administration four additional wards were added to the city.